-- Clean inlet protection during and after each significant storm and remove sediment from behind structure after every storm. - If the rock becomes clogged with sediment, it must be carefully removed from the inlet and either cleaned or replaced.

-- Assess the impacts of allowing water to pond at the inlet and provide an overflow weir or some other type of relief as needed. - Use mechanical means to remove sediment deposits (shovel, broom, sweeper/vactor unit. - Remove sediment accumulated on or around the protection as needed to maintain intended functions. - Repair or replace materials as needed to ensure proper functioning.
+- Clean inlet protection during and after each significant storm and remove sediment from behind structure after every storm. - If the rock becomes clogged with sediment, it must be carefully removed from the inlet and either cleaned or replaced. - Assess the impacts of allowing water to pond at the inlet and provide an overflow weir or some other type of relief as needed. - Use mechanical means to remove sediment deposits (shovel, broom, sweeper/vactor unit). - Remove sediment accumulated on or around the protection as needed to maintain intended functions. - Repair or replace materials as needed to ensure proper functioning. - Remove inlet protection when construction activity is complete.